-The following additional test equipment is recommended when servicing the N9912A analyzer:
+The following additional test equipment is recommended when servicing the N9923A analyzer:

 - Main Battery-Required if the analyzer is returned for service without a battery.
 Refer to Table 6-1 on page 6-14 for part numbers. - USB flash drive-Used for firmware upgrades, option installation, etc. Also known as USB memory stick.
 Must be 128 MB or larger. - Small, free-standing fan-Used to cool the analyzer if internal temperature is too high.
-See "DUT Warmup" in the "Getting Started" section of the N7841A help file for usage instructions.
-Generic small office fan of approximately six inches in diameter is sufficient. - Type-N male cal kit-Tee cal kit, part number 1250-3607, is recommended.
-This matches the default cal kit definition stored in the analyzer.
-Cal kits 85032E/F or 85054B/D may be substituted. - Mini SD flash card-Required to re-load firmware onto the A6 SOM board.
-A "mini" sized Secure Digital (SD) flash memory card is between "standard" and "micro" sizes.
-The memory size must be at least 64 MB and not greater than 2 GB.
+See "UUT Warmup" in the "Getting Started" section of the N7841A help file for usage instructions.
+Generic small office fan of approximately six inches in diameter is sufficient. - Type-N male cal kit-Tee cal kit, part number 1250-3607, is recommended. - Micro SD flash card -Required to re-load firmware onto the A6 SOM board.
+A "micro" physical sized Secure Digital (SD) flash memory card is required.
 This card is not available from Keysight.
-To identify a supplier, search the Web for "mini sd card". - Stereo headphones or ear buds-May be used to troubleshoot sound output if there is a problem with the internal speaker.
+To identify a supplier, search the Web for "micro sd card". - Stereo headphones or ear buds-May be used to troubleshoot sound output if there is a problem with the internal speaker.